-Proviso (6) Any fact may be proved which shows in what manner the language of a document is related to existing facts.
+Proviso (6) Any fact may be proved which shows in what. manner the language of a document is related to existing facts.

-(a) A policy of insurance is effected on goods "in ships from Colombo to London."
+- (a) A policy of insurance is effected on goods "in ships from Colombo to London."
 The goods are shipped in a particular ship which is lost.
-The fact that that particular ship was orally excepted from the policy cannot be proved.

-(b) A agrees absolutely in writing to pay B Rs.
+The fact that that particular ship was orally excepted from the policy cannot be proved. (b) A agrees absolutely in writing to pay B Rs.
 1,000 on the 1st of March, 1873.
-The fact that, at the same time, an oral agreement was made that the money should not be paid till the 31st of March cannot be proved.

-31st of March cannot be proved. (c) An estate called the "Rampore estate" is sold by a deed which contains a map of the property sold.
-The fact that land not included in the map had always been regarded as part of the estate and was meant to pass by the deed cannot be proved.

-(d) A enters into a written contract with B to work certain mines, the property of B, upon certain terms.
+The fact that, at the same time, an oral agreement was made that the money should not be paid till the 31st of March cannot be proved. - 31st of March cannot be proved.(c) An estate called the "Rampore estate" is sold by a deed which contains a map of the property sold.
+The fact that land not included in the map had always been regarded as part of the estate and was meant to pass by the deed cannot be proved. - (d) A enters into a written contract with B to work certain mines, the property of B, upon certain terms.
 A was induced to do so by a misrepresentation of B's as to their value.
-This fact may be proved.

-- (c) A institutes a suit against B for the specific performance of a contract, and also prays that the contract may be reformed as to one of its provisions, on the ground that that provision was inserted in it by mistake.
-A may prove that such a mistake was made as would by law entitle him to have the contract reformed. - (f) A orders goods of B by a letter, in which nothing is said as to the time of payment, and accepts the goods on delivery.
+This fact may be proved. - (e) A institutes a suit against B for the specific performance of a contract, and also prays that the contract may be reformed as to one of its provisions, on the ground that provision was inserted in it by mistake.
+A may prove that such a mistake was made as would by law entitle him to have the contract reformed. - (f) A orders goods of B by a letter, in which nothing is said as b to the time of payment, and accepts the goods on delivery.
 B sues A for the price.
-A may show that the goods were supplied on credit for a term still unexpired.

-(g) A sells B a horse and verbally warrants him sound.
-A gives B a paper in these words: "Bought of A a horse for Rs.
+A may show that the goods were supplied on credit for a term still unexpired. - (g) A sells B a horse and verbally warrants him sound.
+A gives B a paper in these words : "Bought of A a horse for Rs.
 500."
-B may prove the verbal warranty.

-B may prove the verbal warranty. (h) A hires lodgings of B, and gives B a card on which is written "Rooms Rs.
+A gives - B may prove the verbal warranty. (h) A hires lodgings of B, and gives B a card on which is written "Rooms Rs.
 200 a month."
-A may prove a verbal agreement that these terms were to include partial board.

-A hires lodgings of B for a year, and a regularly stamped agreement drawn up by a notary is made between them.
+A may prove a verbal agreement that these terms were to include partial board. - A hires lodgings of B for a year, and a regularly stamped agree-ment drawn up by a notary is made between them.
 It is silent on the subject of board.
-A may not prove that board was included in the terms verbally.

-(i) A applies to B for a debt due to A by sending a receipt for the money.
+A may not prove that board was on the subject of board.
+A included in the terms verbally. - (i) A applies to B for debt due to A by sending a receipt for the money.
 B keeps the receipt and does not send the money.
-In a suit for the amount A may prove this. (i) A and B media construction in the table affect men the second se

-(j) A and B made a contract in writing to take effect upon the happening of a certain contingency.
-The writing is left with B, who sues A upon it.
+In a suit for the amount A may prove this. - (j) A and B made a contract in writing to take effect upon the happening of a certain contingency.
+The writing is left with В. who sues A upon it.
 A may show the circumstances under which it was delivered.

-Exclusion of evidence to explain or amend ambiguous decument.

-93 When the language used in a document is on its face ambiguous or defective, evidence may not be given of facts which would show its meaning or supply its defects.
+99 When the language used in a document is on its face ambiguous or defective, evidence may not be given of facts which would show its meaning or supply its defects.